postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 In theory, this component should work with any Redis implementation supported by `StackExchange.Redis`.

-However, we only tested this component with the latest Redis version.
-Old versions or other implementations are not officially supported except on a ad-hoc basis for customers with an enterprise support plan.
+However, we only tested this component with the latest stable Redis version available at the time of release.
+Older versions or alternative implementations are not officially supported except on an ad-hoc basis for customers with an enterprise support plan.

 We performed tests with single-node, master/replica, and sharded cluster deployments.